CLCStriders/striders/pages/boddington-10.md

 #### Quick Reference Guide

-* The UK Athletics licence number is #30107.
+* The UK Athletics licence number is #30107
 * Please follow the instructions from our car park marshals upon arrival.
 We are using 3 car parks and parking is limited so you must use the car park you are directed to.
-Please try to share transport if possible.
+Please try to share transport if possible
 * Toilets and portaloos will be available for race participants at The Gloucester Old Spot and Elmstone Business Park.
-Unfortunately, no changing facilities are available.
+Unfortunately, no changing facilities are available
-* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables.
+* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables
-* Race starts at 0900 at the top of Boddington Lane.
+* Race starts at 0900 at the top of Boddington Lane
-* Runners will be disqualified if they wear headphones, except for bone-conducting headphones that meet the UKA Rules.
+* Runners will be disqualified if they wear headphones, except for bone-conducting headphones that meet the UKA Rules
-* You must be 18 or over to enter this race.
+* You must be 18 or over to enter this race
-* If you are unable to race, please let us know so we can offer your place to someone else.
+* If you are unable to race, please let us know so we can offer your place to someone else

 ---